jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Deprecation

-This rule has been deprecated in favor of [Rule Md007](./plugins/rule_md007.md).
+This rule has been deprecated in favor of [Rule MD007](./plugins/rule_md007.md).

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Consider starting bulleted lists at the beginning of the line.
+Ensure unordered lists start at the beginning of the line.

 ## Rule - MD007